Quantum GraviElectro Dynamics: Mathematical preliminaries

 \subsubsection{Coupling constant}

-We re-define connection and curvature with the gravitational coupling constant $\cGR$.
+We redefine the connection and the curvature with the gravitational coupling constant $\cGR$.
 Objects without a hat represent one defined with the gravitational coupling constant corresponding to those with a hat.
-We re-define the covariant differential (\ref{dwwwST}) utilising the scaling
+We redefine the covariant differential (\ref{dwwwST}) utilising the scaled spin connection,